lezgubeaux/woo-fixed-price-coupons/README.txt

 == Changelog ==

+= 1.3.0 =
+Works with either Aelia Currency Switcher or WPML Multicurrency (detecting which is active, and using proper function to get the exchange rate)

+Added: settings page
+A gap (exchange rate markup) is set per each currency.
+The saved option has a top priority over switch-currency plugin that is already in use (so the gap with them needs to be set to 0)

 = 1.2.1 =
-Euro-based coupon had a flow in calculation - now fixed.
+Euro-based coupon had a flaw in calculation - now fixed.
 A few more log breakpoints added to ....log_fixed-coupon

 = 1.2 =